weaviate/weaviate-io/developers/weaviate/config-refs/schema.md

 Introduced in v1.8.0.
 :::

-The `"shardingConfig"` controls how a collection should be [sharded and distributed across multiple nodes](/developers/weaviate/concepts/cluster.md).
+The `"shardingConfig"` controls how a collection is [sharded and distributed across multiple nodes](/developers/weaviate/concepts/cluster.md).
 All values are optional and default to the following settings:

 ```json
   "shardingConfig": {